 The King's Medal of Merit

-It is conferred as a reward for service in the fields of art, science and industry and for outstanding public service.
-The medal is conferred in silver or gold.
+It is conferred as “a reward for service in the fields of art, science and industry and for outstanding public service”.
+The medal is in silver, but can be conferred in gold on very special occasions.

 How the medal is worn